Posts

 Image

-Everyone Dies Famous in a Small Town Blurb In a small town, you are forever defined by the worst thing that ever happened to you.
+EVERYONE DIES FAMOUS IN A SMALL TOWN In a small town, you are forever defined by the worst thing that ever happened to you.
 This short story cycle revolves around the lives of young people in small towns scattered across Alaska and the American West.
 Each story dives into the hidden drama of small town life, revealing what happens under the placid cover of spaces where seemingly nothing happens.
 From sled dogs and snow to wildfires and late-night rendezvouses, this book beautifully weaves together the lives of a group of American teens circa 1995.
+PROS Wild West The U.S. is a vast country, full of all sorts of regional distinctions.
+Even in small towns, these distinctions are apparent.
+A Midwest small town is vastly different than a Western town, and that distinction here is well-defined--in a good way.
+Bonnie-Sue Hitchcock fuels these small towns with their regional flare.
+From the sled dogs and snows of Alas...

 The Forest of Stolen Girls / June Hur / Book Review